 - On a broader scale, in 2020 Bank of America helped launch the U.S. chapter of 1t.org, an international movement to support the conservation, restoration and growth of one trillion trees globally by 2030, including 855 million trees in the U.S. These efforts will focus not just on planting the trees, but also on workforce development and creating new technologies.

 Countering the roots of inequality and effects of climate change over the coming decades will take the combined and cooperative action of governments, nonprofits and the private sector, and Bank of America is supporting this transition to a low-carbon, sustainable economy through its operations, business activities and partnerships.
-Learn more about the bank’s commitments to sustainability and racial equality and economic opportunity, as well as its efforts to mobilize capital to address critical environmental and social issues affecting local communities across the country.
+Learn more about the bank’s commitments to sustainability and racial equality and economic opportunity.